 As part of one trip to Long Beach, I stayed in Raymond, Washington.
 Since there’s no bridge between Long Beach Peninsula and the town of Dexter-by-the-Sea on the north shore of Willapa Bay, you have to drive around.
 On the map, Raymond is an inland town, but Highway 101 passes right through as it snakes around the headwaters of the Willapa River.

 Raymond is a fun ‘little’ town for lunch, an afternoon, or an overnight.
-You can choose to enjoy fresh Willapa Bay Oysters atRiver View Dining in nearby South Bend, go kayaking on the Willapa River with Willapa Paddle Adventures, and stay at the Pitchwood Ale House (read my review of a night at the Pitchwood Ale House).
+You can choose to enjoy fresh Willapa Bay Oysters atRiver View Dining in nearby South Bend, go kayaking on the Willapa River with Willapa Paddle Adventures, and stay at the Pitchwood Ale House.
 You’ll wake up rested, full of the energy that small towns always seem to give, and ready to continue exploring Western Washington.

 Grayland and Westport